d-uzlov/k8s-homelab/ingress/manual-certificates/readme.md

 EOF

 kl create ns cm-manual

+# first deploy a staging certificate to test if everything works
+# staging certificates have generous limits,
+# so you won't lock yourself out of letsencrypt limits on accident
 kl apply -k ./ingress/manual-certificates/staging

 # you can check the following resources to see if everything goes as expected